fuzziqersoftware/newserv/README.md

 ### Non-server usage

-newserv has many CLI options, which can be used to access functionality other than the game/proxy server.
+newserv has many CLI options, which can be used to access functionality other than the game and proxy server.
 Run `newserv help` to see these options and how to use them.
 The non-server things newserv can do are:

 * Compress or decompress data in the PRS and BC0 formats
 * Compute the decompressed size of compressed PRS data without decompressing it